tedbeast/Java/README.md

 I am still working through accurately organizing the repo by difficulty.
 In order for everyone to keep pace with learning programming fundamentals, here are the minimum requirements for your abilities week-by-week:

 1) if you are in a 12-week cohort, chapters 1 and 2 should be completed by Friday of week 1.
 This is a hard deadline.
 12-week cohorts should also complete chapter 3 by end of week 2.
-2) if you are in a 10-week cohort, chapter 3 should be completed by Friday of week 1.
+2) if you are in a 10-week cohort, chapters 1-3 should be completed by Friday of week 1 (you can skip chapters if you like)
 3) chapter 4 should be completed by the end of your first project.
 4) chapter 5 should be completed by the end of the training.